VOLTTRON/volttron/docs/source/core_services/control/VOLTTRON-Config.rst

 .. note::

-        In this example, <user> represents the user's home directory, and <localhost> represents the machine's localhost.
+        - In this example, <user> represents the user's home directory, and <localhost> represents the machine's localhost.
+        - The platform has been bootstrapped with rabbitmq enabled e.g. (python bootstrap.py --rabbitmq)

 .. code-block:: console